Vasconic substrate hypothesis: The hypothesis and its evidence

-Vennemann developed his ideas in a series of papers which were collected in a book called Europa Vasconica - Europa Semitica.
+Vennemann developed his ideas in a series of papers which were collected in a book called Europa Vasconica–Europa Semitica.

-He accepts Krahe's theory that there was a uniform Old European language, which is the origin of the Old European Hydronymy, but proposes that it is of Vasconic origin.
-Vasconic is a language family proposed by Vennemann encompassing Basque as its only extant member, Aquitan, Ligurian and possibly the Iberian language and the Paleo-Sardinian language.
+He accepts Krahe's theory that there was a uniform Old European language, which is the origin of the Old European hydronymy, but proposes that it is of Vasconic origin.
+Vasconic is a language family proposed by Vennemann encompassing Basque (its only extant member), Aquitanian, Ligurian, and possibly Iberian and Proto-Sardinian.